Kong/docs.konghq.com/app/gateway/2.8.x/reference/configuration.md

 #### portal_token_exp
 {:.badge .enterprise}

-Duration in seconds for the expiration of portal login reset/account validation token.
+Duration in seconds for the expiration of the Dev Portal reset password token.
+Default is `21600` (six hours).

 **Default:** `21600`